danblundell/polly-web-service/README.md

 # Polly-Web-Service
+This prototype is looking to improve accessability by experiementing with text-2-speech services.

+Part 1: Build a webservice to send GET/POST Requests to AWS Polly.
+Part 2: Provide a way for webpages to interact with the webservice.
+Part 3: Provide a way for multiple service to interact with webservice.

-Reusable server-side application utilizing AWS Polly
+The goal is to build a reusable server-side application utilizing AWS Polly.

+# Requirements to run
-#AWS credentials
+AWS Polly service credentials
+Node.js

+# Obtaining AWS Polly Service credentials
-TODO: Add where to get AWS credentials from.
+TODO: Add how to obtain and set up AWS polly credentials

-Set up credentials file in the C:/AWS/
+# Instructions for use

-#Instructions for use
+TODO: Instructions for use